Erio-Harrison/treasure-hunt-wasm/README.md

 python -m http.server
 ```

-4. Open your browser and navigate to `http://localhost:8000`
+4. Open your browser and navigate to `http://localhost:8000`.
+Then go to "www/" content.

 ## 🎯 How to Play